Life Insurance in France (Assurance Vie) - 2026 Guide

 Assurance vie adapts to different goals depending on where you are in life.
 Young professionals (25-40) often allocate heavily to units of account for long-term growth, setting up automatic monthly contributions.
 The 8-year tax benefits and decades of compounding work in their favor.

-For those approaching retirement (50-65), assurance vie serves as a flexible income tool that complements France's mandatory pension system.
+For those approaching retirement (50-65), life insurance in France serves as a flexible income tool that complements the mandatory pension system.
 The strategy shifts toward euro funds for stability, with planned withdrawals staying within the annual tax-free allowance.
 Unlike some retirement accounts, there are no mandatory distribution rules or age restrictions on access.

 People with medium-term goals (buying property, funding education, 5-15 year timeframe) often use a balanced mix of euro funds and units of account.
-The flexibility to withdraw without penalty makes assurance vie a reasonable choice for goals that might shift in timing.
+The flexibility to withdraw without penalty makes this a reasonable choice for goals that might shift in timing.

 Older investors (60+) frequently use assurance vie purely for estate planning, even with 100% conservative allocation.
 The inheritance tax advantages alone justify holding a contract, regardless of investment returns.
 Making contributions before turning 70 maximizes the 152,500 euro per-beneficiary allowance.